What you can try before using the Small Claims Court

 Have you considered using an alternative dispute resolution service before taking someone to the Small Claims Court?
 These ways may be quicker cheaper and more simple.
-But if you have followed all the tips on how to complain, used the book and the ADR avenues are not open to you then when all else fails and you can’t get the money you are owed you may choose to go to the Small Claims Court.
+But if you have followed all the Tips on how to complain, contacted the CEO of the company (addresses can be found at ceoemail.com) used the How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS! and the ADR avenues are not open to you then when all else fails and you can’t get the money you are owed you may choose to go to the Small Claims Court.
 There isn’t actually a Small Claims Court.
 It is the County Court through which a simple shorter process is available.
 Usually hearings last less than a day.

 You must try and resolve the matter before applying to the court.
 The court will expect you to have done this and given the defendant warning about going to court if a satisfactory response is not received within a set time.
 This is called a “Letter before action” which needs to state the facts – that there is money owed, why it is owed and how much is owed.
 The demand, with a reasonable period (usually 14 days is sufficient for the debt to be repaid), needs to state that if acknowledgment or reply is not received within 14 days, then proceedings will be prepared and issued.